YaimaraNarito/Cloud-Network-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: `Home Network`
+Access to this machine is only allowed from the following IP addresses: `Home Network IP address`

 Machines within the network can only be accessed by Jump-Box-Provisioner `(10.0.0.4)`